lucacav/steg-in-the-wild/README.md

 # steg-in-the-wild
-A list of attacks or malware using steganography or information hiding
+A list of attacks and malware using steganography or information hiding

 ## Image Attacks